The Man Who Built a Stone Castle Alone in 1930, and We Still Cannot Explain How

 The “King Stone” at Coral Castle in Homestead, Florida is one of the site’s largest carved limestone blocks.
 The photo was taken in 2011.
 Photo by Ebyabe.
 Licensed under CC BY-SA 3.0.

-Some believe Ed created the Castle as a tribute to the young woman he once hoped to marry, the one he called his “Sweet Sixteen.”
-Her departure from his life may have planted the seed for a monument that could speak in stone where words had failed.
+Many believe Leedskalnin built the castle as a tribute to the young woman he once hoped to marry, a figure he called his “Sweet Sixteen.”
+Her absence, some say, planted the seed for a monument where stone could hold the words he could never speak.

 Coral Castle in Homestead, Florida, photographed in April 2011.